Arkhip Bogolyubov: In Prison

 In retaliation, Bogolyubov's old comrades in south Russia organised a squad of six men to assassinate Trepov.
 They were beaten to it by Vera Zasulich, who shot and wounded him in his office on 24 January 1878.
 This act was the start of the wave of political violence that culminated in the assassination of the Tsar Alexander II.

 Bogolyubov was transferred to Kharkov central prison, then at the end of 1880, to a psychiatric hospital in Kazan.
 It is not known when he died, but it was "a few years" after being flogged.
-He is known to have been alive in January 1887, when it was placed in the care of his father.
+He is known to have been alive in January 1887, when he was placed in the care of his father.